MarcusAl/MarcusAl/README.md

 - 👨‍💻 I’m currently working on web development technologies like JavaScript, React etc.
 - 📚 I’m currently learning everything about Frontend and Backend technologies 😅
-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+- 💪🏼 I enjoy hiking, Muay Thai, and hanging out with friends.
 - ⚡ Fun fact: I'm a trained chef and music composer 🎱.
+You can see some of my work [here](https://www.youtube.com/channel/UCOJLc_BTPc2Yq8sJxDOCsog)

 ---